Terms and conditions

 Payment by debit card

-All types of debit card are accepted for payment for all travel arrangements, premiums for Wexas Traveller Insurance and Membership subscriptions.
+All types of debit card are accepted for payment for all travel arrangements.
 They are not an acceptable form of payment for mandates.
 When paying with a debit card please be sure that we have the correct card number, issue number, start, expiry date and security code (on the reverse of the card) as well as the correct billing address.
 We do not charge additional transaction fees for payments by Visa and Mastercard debit cards.

 Payment by bank transfer